Portal Configuration

 Getting Started

-Onboard your organization to the Opsole Migrate portal after prerequisite validation, including account registration, migration scenario selection, tenant credential validation, and initial portal setup.
+Onboard your organization to the Opsole Migrate portal after prerequisite validation, including account registration and initial portal setup.